Willie Harris: 2012

 On January 23, 2012, Harris signed with the Cincinnati Reds.
-On June 26, 2012, Willie Harris was outrighted to Triple A. Harris was hitting at a .114 clip, with a .170 OBP, 2 RBI, 0 home runs in 44 at-bats before being sent down.
+On June 26, Harris was removed from the 40–man roster and sent outright to the Triple–A Louisville Bats.
+Harris was hitting at a .114 clip, with a .170 OBP, two RBI, and no home runs in 44 at–bats before being demoted.

 Coaching career

-Willie Harris started his professional coaching career in the Pioneer Baseball League as the hitting coach for the Great Falls Voyagers in 2016.
-The Great Falls Voyagers at the time were affiliated with the Chicago White Sox.
+Harris started his professional coaching career in the Pioneer Baseball League as the hitting coach for the Great Falls Voyagers in 2016.
+At the time, the Voyagers were the rookie-level affiliate of the Chicago White Sox.

 Harris was named as the Manager of the Richmond Flying Squirrels in the San Francisco Giants organization for the 2018 season.
-In 2019, Harris was named Cincinnati Reds baserunning and outfield coordinator.
+In 2019, Harris was named the Cincinnati Reds baserunning and outfield coordinator.

 On December 8, 2020, Harris was hired by the Chicago Cubs as their third base coach.
+On October 11, 2024, Harris and the Cubs agreed to mutually part ways.

+On January 28, 2025, the Cincinnati Reds hired Harris to serve as the manager for their Single-A affiliate, the Daytona Tortugas.
+On November 3, the Reds promoted Harris to the role of third base coach on their major league coaching staff.